Edition for Web Developers — Last Updated 8 November 2024

 implicitly (by setting onmessage

-flow of messages: messages posted on message ports are initially paused, so that they don't get
+starts the flow of messages: messages posted on message ports are initially paused, so that they

 Ports can be viewed as a way to expose limited capabilities (in the object-capability model sense) to other actors in the system.
 This can either be a weak capability system, where the ports are merely used as a convenient model within a particular origin, or as a strong capability model, where they are provided by one origin provider as the only mechanism by which another origin consumer can effect change in or obtain information from provider.